fgavilondo/learn-rust-webapp/README.md

 ... and use the web::Json extractor to deserialize them from the HTTP request.

-# ORM
+# Relational DB access

-Options:
+The canonical way to access relational databases in Rust is to use the r2d2 crate which acts as a connection pool.

+A connection pool maintains a set of open connections to a database, handing them out for repeated use.

+r2d2 is agnostic to the connection type it is managing.
+You configure it with an implementation of the ManageConnection trait.

+SqliteConnectionManager provides the database-specific logic to create and check the health of connections.
+Under the hood, SqliteConnectionManager uses the rusqlite crate for using SQLite from Rust.

+## Why not ORM?

+Only two options:

 * Diesel: https://crates.io/crates/diesel
 * Rustorm: https://crates.io/crates/rustorm

-Diesel seems to be the more popular choice (1.2M downloads vs 20000).
-Also, last GitHub commit for Rustorm was 6 months ago.
+Diesel seems to be the more popular choice: 1.2M downloads vs 20000.
+Last GitHub commit for Rustorm was 6 months ago.

 However, many complains about Diesel being hard to use and confusing documentation.

-"Light-weight" alternative: SQLx (https://crates.io/crates/sqlx) -s async, type-safe SQL queries.
+A more "light-weight" alternative: SQLx (https://crates.io/crates/sqlx) - async, type-safe SQL queries.

 # Conclusions